Stress and anxiety are a normal part of life. Often, the extra energy and focus that come from stress provide the fuel you need to get things done.

 Some habits that can improve your sleep health:

-- Be consistent.
-Go to bed at the same time each night and get up at the same time each morning- even on the weekends.
+- Go to bed at the same time each night and get up at the same time each morning- even on the weekends.

 - Make sure your bedroom is quiet, dark, relaxing, and at a comfortable temperature.